We’ve been using bentonite clay in our home for a couple of years now, with homemade toothpaste being the recipe I make most often.

 Instead, you want to keep things simple: wash, exfoliate, moisturize.
 Repeat morning and night, but also after excess sweating and/or when you no longer need make-up on.

-My normal skincare routine for healing acne includes coconut oil and essential oils for moisturizing.
+My normal skincare routine for acne includes goat milk soap for cleansing and coconut oil for moisturizing.
 During a breakout, I switch to plain coconut oil.
 If coconut oil doesn’t agree with your skin, consider sweet almond oil, jojoba oil or argon oil.

 3. Apply a bentonite clay mask liberally, and often.